-The lens is transparent crystalline structure encased in a capsule which sits behind the iris (the coloured part of the eye), its role is to focus light onto the retina.
+The lens is transparent crystalline structure encased in a capsule which sits behind the pupil and iris, the coloured part of the eye.
+The role of the lens role is to focus light onto the retina.

 Either part of, or the entire lens can be affected, they can be unilateral (one eye), or bilateral (both eyes).
 Obviously, the larger the area affected, the greater the effect on your cat’s vision.

 Cataracts are classified according to your cat’s age and the size of the cataract.
 While extremely rare, cataracts can be present at birth (congenital) or occur in young cats.
-When they are found in young to middle-aged cats they are known as juvenile cataracts, and “senile cataracts” in older cats.
+When they are found in young to middle-aged cats they are known as juvenile cataracts and senile cataracts in older cats.
 Cataracts can progress, over months or years or quickly, over days, depending on the cause.

 Cataracts are classified as:

 Small – Immature cataract.

 Large (filling the entire lens) – Senior cataract.

 Another condition known as nuclear sclerosis also resembles cataracts and your veterinarian will need to distinguish this from the cataract.
 Nuclear sclerosis occurs as the lens loses water due to aging, resulting in the formation of a blue haze.
 This does not impede vision and requires no treatment.

 The most common symptoms is a blue/grey cloudy appearance in the pupil(s) of the eye.

 Affected cats may bump into furniture or be more reluctant to explore as their vision declines.